 - Three-tier system: establishment of the three-tier system of Panchayati Raj in the states at the village, intermediate, and district levels.

-- Election of members and chairperson: The members of all the levels of the Panchayati Raj are elected directly.
+- Election of members and chairperson: The members of all levels of the Panchayati Raj are elected directly.
 The chairpersons at the intermediate and the district level are elected indirectly by the elected members and at the village level, the Chairperson is elected as determined by the state government.
 The minimum age for contesting elections to the Panchayati Raj is 21 years.

 - Reservation of seats-